The GSR Certification Program

-- Review your resource with respect to the certification criteria and provide any additional information that might assist in the evaluation of your resource (e.g., location of license information and URL to mailing list archive).
+- Review your simulator with respect to the certification criteria and provide any additional information that might assist in the evaluation of your simulator (e.g., location of license information and URL to mailing list archive).

-A GSR moderator will verify the information and forward the resource to the GSR certification committee.
-The GSR moderator might contact you for further details or suggest changes to the resource or website for certification.
+A GSR moderator will verify the information and forward the simulator to the GSR certification committee.
+The GSR moderator might contact you for further details or suggest changes to the simulator or website for certification.
 Decisions regarding GSR certificates must be unanimous by the committee.

 After a program has been certified, the GSR certification may be removed from a program if the simulator no longer meets criteria of the certification program.
-Prior to removal of the GSR certificates, authors of such simulators will be notified of potential changes in status of the software resource and will be provided with a two-month grace period to re-certify the program.
-Review of certified resources is anticipated annually.
+Prior to removal of the GSR certificates, authors of such simulators will be notified of potential changes in status of the simulator and will be provided with a two-month grace period to re-certify the program.
+Review of certified simulators is anticipated annually.